AZGDO/raynet/README.md

 Features included:

+- Cursive **raynet** logo font to match the branding.

 - Authentication screen with sleek Login, Register and Guest flows.
 - Guest login lets you choose a temporary username.
 - Chat list and conversation view populated with dummy data.
-- Ability to view your profile or the profile of chat participants.
+- Ability to view your profile or open another user's profile from the chat header.
 - Dark theme using black as the primary background color.
 - Toggle button to hide or reveal the chat list.
+- Animated screen transitions and message animations for a smoother demo.

 Open `index.html` in a modern browser to try the demo.
 No build step is required.